jimratliff/GenoMac-user/0_TODOs.md

-# To Dos for scripts directory
+# To Dos
-This list is being generated January 28, 2026 during a major refactoring of GenoMac-user (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).
+This list is being generated beginning January 28, 2026 during a major refactoring of GenoMac-user (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

 ############### GenoMac-system